Quantization of algebraic invariants through Topological Quantum Field Theories: TQFTs with basepoints and representation varieties

-\begin{cor} Let $\chi$ be an split invariant of $n$-dimensional closed orientable manifolds with basepoints with values in a ring $R$ and factor $\theta\in R$.
-If there exists an $(n-1)$-dimensional closed orientable manifold such that $\chi(M \times S^1, \star) \not\in \theta\NN$, then $\chi$ is not strongly quantizable through a split monoidal TQFT. \end{cor}
+\begin{cor} Let $\chi$ be an split invariant of $(n+1)$-dimensional closed orientable manifolds with basepoints with values in an integral domain $R$ and factor $\theta\in R$.
+If there exists an $n$-dimensional closed orientable manifold $M$ such that $\chi(M \times S^1, \star) \not\in \theta\NN$, then $\chi$ is not strongly quantizable through a split monoidal TQFT. \end{cor}